Bristol Northwest Foodbank: Food Was Just the Beginning

 Underneath a presenting food need there is often debt, domestic abuse, mental health struggle, or long-term unemployment.
 So alongside food parcels, Emma and her team have built something closer to a one-stop shop: advice services, a woodworking workshop, cookery courses, clothing, household goods, and facilities for people who are homeless to wash and launder their clothes.

-The community the foodbank serves is increasingly diverse — with the number of clients from ethnic minority backgrounds growing and changing.
-With support from the Bristol Churches City Fund, the team is now able to stock specialist provisions: halal meat, spices, ghee, and ingredients familiar to African and South Asian households, alongside items for those with specific dietary needs including gluten free, lactose free, and diabetic requirements.
-It means every parcel contains food people can actually eat — and feel at home with.
+The community the foodbank serves is increasingly diverse - with the number of clients from ethnic minority backgrounds growing and changing.
+The team is now able to stock specialist provisions: halal meat, spices, ghee, and ingredients familiar to African and South Asian households, alongside items for those with specific dietary needs including gluten free, lactose free, and diabetic requirements.
+It means every parcel contains food people can actually eat - and feel at home with.

 The team is also deeply connected to the churches they work out of.
 At St Andrews Avonmouth, a Listening Café runs the day after the foodbank, giving people a natural next step into community.
 "People come to our foodbank on a Monday," Emma explains, "we invite them to the café on a Tuesday, and things go from there."
 From there, someone might be referred to the advice service, invited into a cookery course, or introduced to the woodworking workshop — each one another strand of support, another reason to keep coming back.